kestra-io/docs/content/blogs/2024-02-28-dbt-or-sqlmesh.md

 ---
 title: "Is It Time To Move From dbt to SQLMesh?"
-description: "What are dbt shorcomings ?
-Where SQLMesh shines?
-How to orchestrate SQL frameworks?"
+description: "Are dbt shortcomings painful enough to migrate to a new SQL transformation framework such as SQLMesh?
+Here's my take."
 date: 2024-02-27T10:00:00
 category: Solutions
 author: